 3. Ask about other repayment options.
 If you are not eligible for a loan discharge due to a total and permanent disability, you might be eligible for a modified repayment plan depending on what type of loan you have.
 Nearly every federal student loan borrower can enroll in an income-driven repayment plan.
 An income-driven repayment plan sets monthly payments based on borrowers’ income, even if they have no income.
 If you have private student loans but do not have the option of disability discharge, reach out to your servicer and ask about alternative repayment options.
 Here is some more information that can help you as you work with your servicer.

 4. Keep checking in with your servicer until your review period is complete.
 After your TPD discharge application for federal student loans is approved, you should stay in contact with your servicer for at least the next three years.
 If at any point during this three-year review period you start receiving an income or your disability determination changes, you may be required to repay the balance of the discharged loan.
 Your servicer may ask you for annual updates on your income, so be sure to provide your servicer with your latest address and phone number.
 There is no review period for veterans who receive loan forgiveness due to a service-connected disability.
 Remember that there may be tax implications related to the discharge of a student loan.
-Discharged federal student loans will be .
+Discharged federal student loans will be reported to the Internal Revenue Service (IRS) as income.
 If you have private student loans, ask your servicer for more information on how your debt will be handled after discharge.